firedrakeproject/firedrake/.github/PULL_REQUEST_TEMPLATE/bug_fix_or_feature.md

 Feel free to add reviewers if you know there is someone who is already aware of this work.

-Please open this PR initiall as a draft and mark as ready for review once CI tests are passing.
+Please open this PR initially as a draft and mark as ready for review once CI tests are passing.

 <!--
 Thanks for contributing!